phillarmonic/drun/DRUN_V2_SPECIFICATION.md

 ## Overview

 drun v2 introduces a semantic, English-like domain-specific language (DSL) for defining automation tasks.
-Unlike v1 which uses YAML configuration, v2 features a **completely new execution engine** that directly interprets and executes the semantic language without compilation to intermediate formats.
+It features a **completely new execution engine** that directly interprets and executes the semantic language without compilation to intermediate formats.

 ### Key Features